antiguru/rahmen/README.md

 This doesn't mean that all these are actually present in your image file.
 Use [exiftool](https://exiftool.org/) to show you the metadata in your file and see what is available.

-The human-readable location tags in the enclosed `rahmen.toml` file are based on the information you can tell Adobe Lightroom to add when it finds a GPS location in the image metadata.
+The human-readable location tags in the enclosed `rahmen.toml` example file are based on the information you can tell Adobe Lightroom to add when it finds a GPS location in the image metadata.

 [The regular expressions and replacements are documented here.](https://docs.rs/regex/)